Ah, email… the internet’s favorite method of communication.

 12. Keep mobile in mind

-About 50 percent of all emails are viewed on mobile devices.
+About 50% of all emails are viewed on mobile devices.
 A mobile-unfriendly email template will halve your odds of engagement, and users delete an email in 3 seconds or less if it loads poorly.

 13. Don’t be spammy

-Roughly 20 percent of permission-based emails end up in junk folders.
+Roughly 20% of permission-based emails end up in junk folders.
 Evading spam filters today is less about using a dedicated IP address and more about being smart.
+DMARC report check-ups can help guarantee your domain is secure and not spammy.
 Always send welcome emails, grow lists organically instead of buying them and follow the law—like including an “unsubscribe” button and a physical mailing address.
 (MailChimp has a few more useful tips.)

 As you employ these best practices across your email campaigns, the key performance metrics you’ll want to track include: